Mariposa Grove, Wawona

 Snow in June

-Wawona, Clark Cabin, Yosemite Clark Cabin is the oldest of the structures used for the Hotel/Lodge at Wawona.
+Wawona, Clark Cabin, Wawona Hotel, Yosemite Clark Cabin is the oldest of the structures used for the Hotel/Lodge at Wawona.
 At least it has been remodeled and rooms have baths.
 Some of the rooms in the historic structures still use the central shower and bath facilities.
+The location is stil Wawona, as is the private inholdings still in the area, the hotel name has changed due to issues of how much a trademark is worth.
 Wawona Meadow, Yosemite The large meadow at Wawona currently has a golf course.
 If the availability of golf determines whether someone comes to Yosemite, their priorities are toatlly out of order and maybe they shouldn't bother with the trip.